microsoft/AirSim/docs/prereq.md

 You can also fly without a remote control.
 See [alternative to RC](sitl.md).

 ### Flight controller

-Our favorite flight controller is [Pixhawk](https://www.amazon.com/Hobbypower-Controller-Absorber-Quadcopter-Multicopter/dp/B01N7ADMYQ/ref=sr_1_8?ie=UTF8&qid=1487146656&sr=8-8&keywords=pixhawk) or the [Pixhawk Mini](https://store.3dr.com/products/3dr-pixhawk).
-You can also use other variants such as Pixfalcon, or the new Pixhawk clones; however, we haven't tested them yet.
-In theory, you should be able to use any flight controller that supports MavLink protocol.
-Our code is tested with the
-[PX4 firmware](https://dev.px4.io/).
+Choose from several supported [PX4 flight controllers](px4.md).
+Our code is tested with the [PX4 firmware](https://dev.px4.io/).
 We have not tested Arducopter or other mavlink implementations.
-Some of the flight API's do use the
-PX4 custom modes in the MAV_CMD_DO_SET_MODE messages (like PX4_CUSTOM_MAIN_MODE_AUTO)
+Some of the flight API's do use the PX4 custom modes in the MAV_CMD_DO_SET_MODE messages (like PX4_CUSTOM_MAIN_MODE_AUTO)

 You can also fly without flight controller hardware.
 See [alternative to RC](sitl.md).